Marchenko-based target replacement, accounting for all orders of multiple reflections: Numerical examples

-Next, the velocity in the reservoir is changed from 4000 m/s to 3000 m/s (and a similar change is applied to the mass density).
-Following the procedure discussed in section \ref{sec4}, we first model the response of the new target zone, $\R_{\bar b}^\cup$.
-This is shown in Figure \ref{Fig8}(a).
-For display purposes it has been shifted in time, so that the travel times correspond with those in Figure \ref{Fig7}(a).
-The new reflection response at the surface, $\R_{\bar C}^\cup$, obtained with the representations of equations (\ref{eq4ag}) and (\ref{eq5ag}), is shown in the time domain in Figure \ref{Fig8}(b).
-The difference with the directly modelled version of this response is shown in Figure \ref{Fig8}(c).
-This confirms that the new reflection response $\R_{\bar C}^\cup$ has been very accurately predicted by the proposed method.
+Following the procedure discussed in Section \ref{sec4} (simplified for the 1D situation), we predict the time-lapse response.
+To this end, we first model the response of the new target zone, $\Rb^\cup(t)$.
+This is shown in Figure \ref{Fig8}(c).
+For display purposes, it has been shifted in time so that the travel time to the top of the reservoir corresponds with that in Figure \ref{Fig7}(a).
+The predicted time-lapse reflection response at the surface, $\RC^\cup(t)$, obtained with the representations of equations (\ref{eq4ag}) and (\ref{eq5ag}), is shown in the time domain in Figure \ref{Fig9}(a).
+The numerically modelled response of Figure \ref{Fig7}(b), is once more shown (as a reference) in Figure \ref{Fig9}(b).
+The difference of the predicted and modelled responses is shown in Figure \ref{Fig9}(c) and appears to be practically zero.
+This confirms that the new reflection response $\RC^\cup(t)$ has been very accurately predicted by the proposed method.

-Figure \ref{Fig9} shows a comparison of the reflection responses before and after the changes in the target zone, $\R_C^\cup$ and $\R_{\bar C}^\cup$.
-The difference of these responses is shown in Figure \ref{Fig9}(c).
-Note the significant multiple train following the difference response of the reservoir layer.
+For the next example, we consider a 2D acoustic point-source response of a horizontally layered medium.
+The medium is shown in Figure \ref{Fig11a}.
+Note that the overburden and underburden contain more layers than in the previous example.
+Figure \ref{Fig10}(a) shows the numerically modelled response $R_C^\cup(\bx_R,\bx_S,t)$ at the surface $\setdD_0$ in the time domain, for a fixed source at $\bx_S=(0,0)$ and variable receivers at $\bx_R=(x_{1,R},0)$.
+Because the medium is horizontally layered, the responses to sources at other positions at $\setdD_0$ are simply laterally shifted versions of the response in Figure \ref{Fig10}(a).
+In the time-lapse scenario, the velocity in the reservoir layer is changed from 3000 m/s to 2500 m/s (and a similar change is applied to the mass density).
+Figure \ref{Fig10}(b) shows the difference of the numerically modelled responses $R_C^\cup(\bx_R,\bx_S,t)$ and $\RC^\cup(\bx_R,\bx_S,t)$.
+The responses in this and the following figures are displayed with a small time-dependent gain of $\exp(0.5*t)$ to emphasise the internal multiples.